DEFRA/ffc-demo-claim-service/README.md

 ## Run as an isolated service

 To test this service in isolation, use the provided scripts to start and stop a local instance.
 This relies on Docker Compose and will run direct dependencies, such as message queues and databases, as additional containers.
-Arguments given to the [`start`](./scripts/start) script will be passed through to the `docker-compose up` command.
+Arguments given to the [`start`](./scripts/start) and [`stop`](./scripts/stop) scripts will be passed through to the `docker-compose up` and `down` commands, respectively.

 ```
 # Start the service and attach to running containers (press `ctrl + c` to quit)